lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/MSIX/readme.md

 - a Domain Controller for the contoso.com domain: DC01.
 - a Windows server for creating a MSIX package via the installed 'MSIX Packaging Tool': MSIX.

+An alternative is to use the [New-AzMSIXAppAttachVM.ps1](New-AzMSIXAppAttachVM) script to deploy a Windows VM in Azure with the MSIX App Attach Tools pre-installed.

 All Windows Servers are running 'Windows Server 2022 Datacenter (Desktop Experience)'.
 Credentials will be displayed at the end of the deployment process.
 Just connect via RDP to the MSIX server.

 ## Other Option